 Lithops salicola L. Bolus

-Lithops salicola is a small succulent plant with two coupled leaves, divided by a fissure through which the flowers appear.
-It is cylindrical or conical with a flat surface and green-gray coloration.
-The flowers are white and up to 2 inches (2 cm) in diameter.
-It grows to a height of up to 1.2 inches (3 cm).
+Lithops salicola is a small succulent plant with a body of two coupled leaves divided by a fissure through which the flowers appear.
+It grows up to 1.2 inches (3 cm) tall.
+The body is cylindrical or conical with a flat surface and green-gray coloration.
+Flowers are white and up to 2 inches (2 cm) in diameter.

 How to Grow and Care